sanjeev-nagarro-git/UPosts/README.md

 ## Overview
 UPosts is an iOS application built using Xcode, Swift, RxSwift, RxCocoa, RealmSwift, Alamofire, and following the MVVM architecture pattern.
 RealmDB is used for local data storage.
-The project is managed with Swift Package Manager (SPM).
+The project is uses Swift Package Manager (SPM) for dependency management.

 ## Features
 - **Login Screen**: Secure login with validation on email and password.